OlivierChirouze/zef-presentation/README.md

   - [ ] 🌐 Chrome: debug devices
   - [ ] 🌐 Browser: open http://localhost:8102/
     - [ ] 🌐 login
+    - [ ] open multiple instances on different pages, to avoid the demo effect
   - [ ] 🗃️ start Mongo client (ex: NoSQLBooster for MongoDB)
 - for "A Place to Live" project
   - [ ] 🧑‍💻 WebStorm: debug backend